on-nix/python/README.md

 :warning: This section is for advanced Nix users.
 You can skip its content
-as Nix Flakes are currently
+as Nix Flakes is currently
 an **unstable** release of Nix.

 ## List of available projects